 Child & Injured Beggars

-Widespread in various locations, the child and injured beggar scam often involves a person, possibly a child or someone claiming to be injured, requesting money.
+Widespread in various locations, the child and injured beggar scam often involves a person requesting money, possibly a child or someone claiming to be damaged.
 While the emotional pull to assist is strong, some children might be manipulated by gangs, and accomplices could be waiting to pickpocket you.

 Given the uncertainty between genuine cases and potential scams, it’s advisable to refrain from giving money directly.
 Instead, consider contributing to a reputable charity or offering food.